GNiramay/HCAL_PhaseScanAna/README.md

 This repository holds the codes for the following actions.

 1. Search for RAW files created during phase scans (LED, QIE)
-2. Create nanoAODs from RAW using hcalnano
+2. Create hcalnano's from RAW
-3. Skim them to keep only the relevant branches, use `uMNio_UserWord` to determine the phase delay
+3. Skim the hcalnano's
-4. Script to make important histograms
+4. Make TDC Stack plot
 5. Batch processing using condor

 ## Create nanoAODs from RAW using hcalnano